francesca418/francesca418/README.md

-- 👋 Hi, I’m @francesca418
+- 👋 Hi, I’m Francesca Marini
-- 👀 I’m interested in ...
+- 👀 I’m interested in big data, ethical AI, & interdisciplinary sciences
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to ~adult~
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on anything cool - don't hesitate to reach out!
-- 📫 How to reach me ...
+- 📫 How to reach me: email me at fmarini@seas.upenn.edu (or check out my personal website linked in bio)

 <!---
 francesca418/francesca418 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.